biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 mandatory, but certificates issued as a result of their application are recognized under the CCRA.

-This supporting document has been developed by the biometric Security iTC (BS-iTC) and is designed to be used to support the evaluations of TOEs against the cPPs identified in section 1.1.
+This supporting document has been developed by the Biometric Security iTC (BS-iTC) and is designed to be used to support the evaluations of TOEs against the cPPs identified in section 1.1.